Skip to main content

 Keeping kids safe on the school bus is a community effort.
 Safety and acceptable student conduct is developed through cooperative efforts of principals, parents, students, and bus drivers.
 Parents can help by teaching their children bus stop safety and by being supportive of transportation policies.

 • Please ensure your student is at their bus stop 5 minutes before their pickup time.
-School buses are large and have many blind spots.
-Please understand that our drivers may not see your student approaching the bus from your home, especially on dark mornings!
-We often use sub drivers who may not be familiar with which homes the students live in.
 Ensuring your student is at the stop and ready to load not only keeps our routes running efficiently, but is the most important thing you can do to ensure your child's safety.
 Running toward a bus after it has stopped is incredibly dangerous!!
-Umbrellas are allowed on the bus if it is raining and we encourage proper outdoor attire for colder weather.
+Is it raining or cold?
+Umbrellas are allowed on the bus and we encourage proper outdoor attire for colder weather.
+We ask that you please have your student on the sidewalk ready to load when the bus arrives.

-• Help teach students of the "DANGER ZONES" around a school bus (10 feet all around the bus).
+• Help teach students of the "DANGER ZONES" around a school bus.
 In these danger areas, drivers may not see students!

 • Getting students to and from the bus stop is the responsibility of the parent.
 For some, this may require a brief morning and afternoon walk to the bus stop location.
 This may also require students to cross the street before the bus arrives in the morning.
 Whenever possible, we encourage all parents to be at the bus stop with their students and ensure their safe passage to and from the bus stop.
 If you have concerns about your student's safety, you are encouraged to accompany the student to the bus stop or arrange a neighborhood buddy to walk with your student.

 • Please don't wave your child to cross the street when getting off the bus.
 Our students are trained to wait for a hand signal from the driver before crossing the street.
-If you wish to meet your child at the afternoon bus stop, please wait for them on the side of the street where our doors meet the sidewalk - rather than across the street.
-Kids get excited to see their parents and tend to dart across the street before we've cleared traffic!
+If you wish to meet your child at the afternoon bus stop, please wait for them on the side of the street where our doors meet the sidewalk.
+Kids get excited to see their parents and tend to dart across the street before we've cleared traffic.
 We appreciate parents teaching their child to wait until the driver gives the signal that it's all clear.

-• Never walk behind or next to a bus.
+• Never let your student walk behind or next to a bus.
 If an item is dropped near the bus, inform the driver and/or wait until the bus has departed before picking the item up.

-• Parents, we encourage you to meet your driver and know your child's bus number.
+• We encourage you to meet your driver and know your child's bus number.
 Communication is key to safety!

 • Parents should always expect the bus up to 10 minutes early in the afternoon due to student participation in after school programs and fluctuating ridership.
-Our drivers cannot sit for extended periods at bus stops to ensure someone is home at your house.
 Please work with your child on an emergency plan in case you are not home when your child arrives.
-We encourage students to have walking buddies, when possible, with whom they can hang out until you arrive home to meet your child.
+When possible, we encourage students to have walking buddies or trusted neighbors with whom they can hang out until you arrive home to meet your child.

 • Please call the NACS Transportation Center at 637-6165 if your child will not be riding for an extended period of time.